Aaronsss/Rotorhazard-OBS-Websocks-Plugin/README.md

 There are 3 ways you can install this plugin
 1. Though RotorHazards community plugin manager on RotorHazard 4.3.0 or greater:
-   This can be found on your timer which must be connected to the internet by going to settings -> plugins -> Browse Community Plugins (online only) -> Utilities then install the Settings Restore plugin
+   This can be found on your timer which must be connected to the internet by going to settings -> plugins -> Browse Community Plugins (online only) -> Streaming & Overlays then install the OBS Websocks plugin

 2. Log in via SSH and then execute the following commands